-Since the tragic fire at The Bell Inn some weeks ago the trustees of the Allardice Hall along with Mike and Rachel Sanders from The Bell have been working to create new facilities in the hall for a temporary but comfortable place for locals and visitors to meet for a drink.
+Since the tragic fire at The Bell Inn in January the trustees of the Allardice Hall along with Mike and Rachel Sanders from The Bell have been working to create new facilities in the hall for a temporary but comfortable place for locals and visitors to meet for a drink.
+This is now open.

 The hall licence has been extended for the sale of alcohol and the insurance adjusted.
-With the help of a grant from Parkham Parish Council and funds from the Allardice Hall the project is nearing completion and will be ready for opening on Friday 28th April.
+With the help of a grant from Parkham Parish Council and funds from the Allardice Hall the project is now complete and opened on Friday 28th April.
 The bar will be open on three evenings a week until the Bell re-opens time and dates may vary to fit in with hall bookings but these will be well advertised.

 Future dates will be advertised in The Journal, the Parkham website, the village notice board and The Pie.

 The name of the bar was chosen by Mike and Rachel from a number of suggestions and came from an idea of Emma Beer.

 Mike and Rachel (and the trustees of the hall) look forward to welcoming you at The Inn Over The Road.

 A message to the community from Michael, Rachel, Adam and Jasmine Sanders